 I don't watch television.

-I probably wouldn't even watch this.
+I probably won't even watch this.

-You think they made a good choice?
+Do you think they made a good choice?

-I think they made a good choice.
+I think they made a good choice?

-I respect what you guys.
+I respect what he does.

-I think everybody should have the choice, whether they want to stand up or not.
+I think everybody should have the choice whether they want to stand up or not.

 I personally don't agree with that type of protest.

-Um, but if Nike chooses him and they think he's the best one, then so be it.
+But if Nike chooses him and they think he's the best one, then so be it.

 Do you think that it would be smart for businesses to stop with the politics?

-You know, believe in something, and you know, he acts like he's the big victim in all of this, which isn't exactly true if you look at his record.
+And, you know, he acts like he's the big victim in all of this, which isn't exactly true if you look at his record.

-And I'm like, okay, uh why?
+And I'm like, okay, why?

 I thought the whole idea of celebrity endorsements was to add to company revenues.